-Chairman Sunny Trust International, Dr. Munawar Fayyaz Sunny is presenting Sunny Trust’s Profile to President of Pakistan.
+Chairman Sunny Trust, Dr. Munawar Fayyaz Sunny is presenting Sunny Trust’s Profile to President of Pakistan.

-Sunny Trust International was founded in 1995 under Trust Act 1882 and is registered under Voluntary Social Welfare Registration and Control Ordinance 1961.
-Sunny Trust (STI) is a non-profit, non-political, non-sectarian non-governmental organization devoted to drug abuse treatment and rehabilitation.
-STI is presently running a 50-bed facility for drug addicts.
+Sunny Trust was founded in 1995 under Trust Act 1882 and is registered under Voluntary Social Welfare Registration and Control Ordinance 1961.
+Sunny Trust (ST) is a non-profit, non-political, non-sectarian non-governmental organization devoted to drug abuse treatment and rehabilitation.
+ST is presently running a 50-bed facility for drug addicts.

 * Sunny Trust facilitated one-day orientation session on substance abuse, treatment, rehabilitation, prevention to 15 students and 2 faculty members of the Institute of Nursing, Wah Cantt, on September 05, 2016 at Sunny Trust.

-Pakistan’s 69th Independence Day was celebrated with great fervour and jubilation by all the patients and staff of Sunny Trust International on August 14, 2015.
-Dr. Munawar Fayyaz Sunny, Chairman STI presided over the celebrations.
+Pakistan’s 69th Independence Day was celebrated with great fervour and jubilation by all the patients and staff of Sunny Trust on August 14, 2015.
+Dr. Munawar Fayyaz Sunny, Chairman ST presided over the celebrations.

 Sunny Trust was invited by the Daily Jang Religious Wing to participate in the Pakistan Public Aid Trust & Daily Jang Religious Wing third annual joint Free Medical Camp organized under the patronage of renowned social worker Nasir Abbas Tarar at Dera Wahabka Chot Dheran, Mandi Bahauddin in October 2014.
 The camp held at the Gabriel College, Mandi Bahauddin covered complete eye test and operation, sugar and cholesterol test, liver and stomach examination-cum-test, paralysis including facial paralysis (laqwa) treatment & therapy, Hepatitis A diagnosis & treatment, cardiac diagnosis, drug addiction & mental disorder treatment and rehab, surgery for children’s cut lips and pallets (taloo) and other physical check-ups.
 According to the invitation letter, besides awareness raising workshop on different diseases the 2013 camp had revealed there were countless hepatitis patients in the District.
 Hence Sunny Trust was invited to participate in the camp and undertake screening and deliver lecture/presentation in a workshop concerning hepatitis C, HIV, AIDs and drug addiction.